mssososophie/Virtual-pet/README.md

 You can talk to your pet to see if it needs feeding or walking If your pet gets too hungry or unfit, it will DIE 💀

-If your pet gets to 30 days old it will DIE 😢
+If your pet gets to 30 days old it will DIE HARD 😢